 • Project Goals: The purpose of this project provides for maintenance dredging to authorized 8 foot depth.

-Project condition surveys and sediment sampling were done in FY 2017.
+Project condition surveys and sediment sampling were done in FY 2017 and will be conducted again in FY 2019 using project condition survey funding since no funds were received for this navigation project.